IIT-EnergySystemModels/InfraFair/README.md

 ## Installation
+InfraFair can be easily installed with pip:

+      > pip install InfraFair

-InfraFair package can be installed from its GitHub repository following these four steps:
+Alternatively, it can be installed from its GitHub repository following these four steps:

 1. Clone the InfraFair repository, which includes the folder structure and all necessary functions to run the model.
 2. Launch the command prompt (Windows: Win+R, type "cmd", Enter) or the Anaconda prompt.